SCEDC/process-formats/README.md

 # Formats

 This repo contains the formats as input and output of SCSN seismic processing services as well as overall description of the message structure for the services.
+These formats are seismic processing.
+Seismic products at SCSN are accessible with [fdsn stndards](https://fdsn.org/services/).
+See (https://service.scedc.caltech.edu)

+We welcome feedback on making these formats generalized for any seismic processing use cases.
+Where possible, we adopt existing formats.

 ## Service Request and Response Structure